GSA/digitalgov.gov/content/post/2015-03-16-why-your-apis-need-design-help.md

 date: 2015-03-16 10:00:28 -0400
 title: 'Why Your APIs Need Design Help'
 summary: ' Anything built should be built right.
-It doesn&amp;#8217;t matter if it’sbuilt of wood, carbon nanotubes or code.
-So it’sencouraging that the practice of User-Centered Design&mdash;getting customer feedback at every stage of a project&mdash;is catching on with APIs'
+It doesn&amp;#8217;t matter if it’s built of wood, carbon nanotubes or code.
+So it’s encouraging that the practice of User-Centered Design&mdash;getting customer feedback at every stage of a project&mdash;is catching on with APIs'
 authors: [jonathan-rubin]
 categories:
   - API